Dream Saga: Development

 Despite drawing on mythology for Dream Saga, she included original elements, such as the 'Horizon Girl'.
-She also deviated from the mythology by altering the role of Tsukuyami, originally brother to Amateratsu, and using the myth of Takama-ga-hara, the home of the gods, only as a basis for Dream Saga's spiritual world.
+She also deviated from the mythology by altering the role of Tsukuyami, originally brother to Amaterasu, and using the myth of Takama-ga-hara, the home of the gods, only as a basis for Dream Saga's spiritual world.
 Aspects from other mythologies also appear in the manga: the character Karyubinga is derived from a legendary bird of the same name in Indian mythology.
 For the language of Takama-ga-hara, Tachikawa combined syllables primarily from English, Indian, Spanish, and Turkish.